lel4866/ReadFredTreasuryRates.py/README.md

 Returns a rate (in percent) for a requested date and duration

-Throws an Exception if date is prior to earliest date of series (saved in global variable rates_global_first_date) or later than today
+Asserts (throws AssertException) if date is prior to earliest date of series (saved in global variable rates_global_first_date) or later than today

-Throws an Exception if duration is less than 0 or greater 360
+Asserts if duration is less than 0 or greater 360

 **read_sp500_dividend_yield(earliest_date: datetime=datetime.date(2000, 1, 1))**